ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-in-practice/git-workflow-in-practice.md

 ### Hotfix branch

-The first thing we need to do when my newest code has wrong behavior is to recover as fast as possible so that users can remain using our service.
+The first thing we need to do when our application exhibits incorrect behavior is to resolve the issue as quickly as possible, ensuring that users can continue using our service.

 See the [CHANGELOG.md](https://github.com/TickLabVN/git-workflow/blob/main/CHANGELOG.md) to know more details about your co-worker’s release.

 ![Untitled](./images/Untitled%2012.png)

-We will make a new hotfix branch back to version 1.0.0 before your co-worker's script is added to let the user continue using our service:
+We will create a new hotfix branch, reverting back to version 1.0.0, to ensure that users can continue using our service before your co-worker's script is added.

 ```bash
 git checkout -b 'hotfix/back-to-before-newline-script-is-added' main